davidlwillson/sofreeus-mirror/sfs-rap.md

 Today's class price is ($32, $64, $128, or whatever).
 If you'd rather pay more, less, or differently, you may Pay What You Choose.

+We ALSO give these classes in a corporate wrapper.
+We would loooove to give this same class to your company and even do some customization to suit your needs – if you like us and you like our class, please talk to us BEFORE you give any pricing information.
+Our pricing is higher when we dress up, tell clean jokes and take time out DURING the week to teach and deliver ONSITE.
+You CAN still get the same teachers, but keep in mind to come to us before presenting pricing to your decision maker.

 ## Introduce the Delivery Team

   * Board-members